DHTMLX/docs-suite/docs/grid/treegrid_mode.md

 Grid in the TreeGrid mode uses all the same configuration options available in the [API of the default Grid](grid/configuration.md).

 There is also a set of properties you can provide for Grid in the TreeGrid mode to optimize its configuration for your needs.
+They are described below.

 ### Collapsed mode

-To initialize Grid in the TreeGrid mode in the collapsed state, use the [collapsed](grid/api/grid_collapsed_config.md) property:
+To initialize Grid in the TreeGrid mode in the collapsed state, use the [`collapsed`](grid/api/grid_collapsed_config.md) property:

 ~~~jsx {7}
 const grid = new dhx.Grid("grid_container", {